Generations at Columbus Park

 If you see any of these signs or others of financial exploitation, act quickly.
 You may need to cancel credit cards or otherwise restrict access to your loved one’s funds temporarily.
 You definitely need to speak with someone in charge at the nursing home, such as the facility administrator, a staff supervisor, or other similar manager.
 They should have a procedure to follow for residents or their representatives to submit grievances and keep you informed of their investigation.

 To help their investigation, provide documentation to back up your claims so the facility has all necessary details.
 They should investigate and make every effort to rectify the situation, as well as report it to the correct authorities.
 Unfortunately, abuse often occurs when a facility is being mismanaged, so be prepared in case the nursing home fails to follow proper protocol for dealing with abuse.
 If you run into this, don’t hesitate to seek outside help.
 Your family member’s doctor, your local long-term care ombudsman, or the state licensing agency should be able to help.

 If you believe you might have a nursing home abuse case, you’ve come to the right place.
-The attorneys at Levin & Perconti have handled hundreds of cases of nursing home abuse and neglect, including, but not limited to, those involving
+The attorneys at Levin & Perconti have handled hundreds of cases of nursing home abuse and neglect.

 Levin & Perconti are nationally recognized leaders in nursing home abuse law.
 We can help you determine if you have a case against an Illinois nursing home and what your next steps are.
 Our experience and knowledge of Illinois law can help you win the resolution and restitution you seek.
 To get started today, click or call Levin & Perconti at 888-424-5757 for a free consultation and learn more about how we can help you.